vinithCIMS/DBA_POC-s/Partition_RecalcCounts.md

 ## Modifications Overview

-1. **Adding the New Column**: A persisted computed column, [RequestedDate], derived from the [RequestedTime] column.
+1. **Adding the New Column**: A persisted computed column, [RequestedOn], derived from the [RequestedTime] column.
-2. **Updating the Primary Key**: Incorporate the new column [RequestedDate] into the primary key and align it with the partition scheme.
+2. **Updating the Primary Key**: Incorporate the new column [RequestedOn] into the primary key and align it with the partition scheme.
-3. **Creating a Clustered Index**: Implement a clustered index on the partitioning column [RequestedDate] to optimize storage and retrieval.
+3. **Creating a Clustered Index**: Implement a clustered index on the partitioning column [RequestedOn] to optimize storage and retrieval.

 ## Steps to Implement